 The ongoing quest to better see inside human bodies has made a major breakthrough.
-Researchers at the University of Edinburgh have successfully built an imaging device that can effectively see through the human body.
+Researchers at the University of Edinburgh have successfully built a Single-Photon Avalanche Detector (SPAD), an imaging device that can effectively see through the human body.
 Medical science has progressed significantly with imaging technology over the last century.
 Devices like X-Rays and MRI’s are used clinically as a matter of course.
-This new technology has limitless potential clinical applications, and may help overcome the limitations and risks of current medical scanning.
-This new visualization technique is due to the most abundant particles in the universe: photons.
+New SPAD technology has limitless potential clinical applications, and may help overcome the limitations and risks of current medical scanning.
+This new visualization technique is due to one of the most abundant particles in the universe: photons.

-To See Inside Human Bodies: How It Works
+Seeing Inside Human Bodies with the Single-Photon Avalanche Dector: How It Works

 Photons are elementary particles of light with no mass that travel at the speed of light.
 Photons are emitted from myriad energy sources in the universe.
 When photons encounter an object with any mass, they scatter around the object.

 Ballistic photons – unlike other types of photons – are light particles that can penetrate mass over very short distances.
 With its unique ability to remain intelligible when imaged, ballistic photons illustrate human tissues and objects not otherwise visible through conventional imaging.
-In combination with snake photons that also have less of an ability to scatter, these two particles are used to examine the internal anatomy of a patient – which has proven to be a revolution method to see inside human bodies.
+In combination with snake photons that also have less of an ability to scatter, these two particles are used to examine the internal anatomy of a patient – which has proven to be a revolution method to see inside human bodies with the Single-Photon Avalanche Detector.

 The abilities of ballistic and snake photons are showing a very unique way to aid internal procedures such as an endoscopy.